vidjil/vidjil/doc/vidjil-algo.md

 ./vidjil-algo -g germline/homo-sapiens.g -2 -d demo/Stanford_S22.fasta
    # Detects for each read the best locus, including an analysis of incomplete/unusual and unexpected recombinations
    # Cluster the reads into clones, again based on windows overlapping the detected CDR3s.
-   # Assign the VDJ genes (including multiple D) and try to detect the CDR3 of each clone.
+   # Designate the VDJ genes (including multiple D) and analyze the CDR3 of each clone.
    # Main output files are both out/reads.vidjil and out/reads.tsv.
    # Summary of clones is available on stdout.
 ```